-To enable named to validate answers from other servers dnssec-enable and some trusted-keys must be configured into named.conf.
+To enable named to validate answers from other servers both dnssec-enable and dnssec-validate must be set and some trusted-keys must be configured into named.conf.

 trusted-keys are copies of DNSKEY RRs for zones that are used to form the first link in the cryptographic chain of trust.
 All keys listed in trusted-keys (and corresponding zones) are deemed to exist and only the listed keys will be used to validated the DNSKEY RRset that they are from.